-Laura Bloomberg is the associate dean and a member of the graduate faculty at the Humphrey School of Public Affairs where she teaches courses on leadership, management, and program evaluation.
+As a member of the Humphrey School faculty Bloomberg has taught courses on leadership and management, educational innovation, and program evaluation.
 Bloomberg has won several awards for teaching, including the Humphrey students' award for Instructor of the Year (2010 and 2011).
 She also received a University of Minnesota Outstanding Faculty Member Award from the Council of Graduate Students (2011).

 Bloomberg previously served as executive director of the Center for Integrative Leadership, a joint initiative with the Carlson School of Management and the Humphrey School.
 Prior to joining the Humphrey School in 2007, Bloomberg was a school district administrator and principal of a K-12 urban magnet school.
-From 1990-1996 she was an instructor, researcher, and academic administrator in the College of Education, University of Minnesota.
-Bloomberg served as a school board member in Mahtomedi, Minnesota (1996-2004) and chaired the Association of Metropolitan School Districts.
-She is a founding partner of Full Circle Community Institute, a cross cultural organization that provides evaluation and leadership support to community-based organizations and indigenous tribal communities.
+From 1990-1996 she concurrently was an instructor and researcher in the College of Education and Human Development, University of Minnesota.
+Bloomberg served as a locally elected school board member in Mahtomedi, Minnesota (1996-2004) and chaired the Association of Metropolitan School Districts.
+She is a founding partner of Full Circle Community Institute, a cross cultural organization that provides evaluation and leadership support to community-based educational organizations and indigenous tribal communities.

 Bloomberg's most recent research and policy work has focused on community-based leadership, public value creation, cross-cultural dialogue and educational policy.
 Bloomberg has authored articles on creating public value, program evaluation, policy development, cross-agency leadership and collaboration, and educational policy analysis.
 She has consulted on education policy initiatives with the provincial governments of Canada, tribal leaders of Indigenous Nations, the European Union and the island country of Cyprus.
 She has worked with several states, federal agencies, and the National Governors Association to develop improved civic leadership and education systems across the United States.